Long Story Short: Omitted Variable Bias in Causal Machine Learning: Omitted Firm Characteristics in Evaluating the Effects of 401(k) Plan.

 A 401(k) plan is an employed sponsored tax-deferred savings option that allows individuals to deduct contributions from their taxable income, and accrue tax-free interest on investments within the plan.
 Introduced in the early 1980s as an incentive to increase individual savings for retirement, an important question in the savings literature is precisely to quantify the \emph{causal} impact of 401(k) eligibility on net financial assets.
 Indeed, a naive comparison of net financial assets between those individuals with and without 401(k) eligibility suggests a positive and large impact: using data from the 1991 \emph{Survey of Income and Program Participation} (SIPP), this difference amounts to~\$19,559.

 The problem of this naive comparison, however, is that 401(k) plans can be obtained only by those individuals that work for a firm that offers such savings option---and employment decisions are far from randomized.
-As an attempt to overcome this lack of random assignment, \cite{pvw:94}, \cite{pvw:95}, and more recently {DML}, leveraged the 1991 SIPP data to adjust for potential confounding factors between 401(k) eligibility and the financial assets of an individual.
-Their main argument is that eligibility for enrolling in a 401(k) plan can be taken as exogenous after conditioning on a few observed variables, most importantly, income.
+As an attempt to overcome this lack of random assignment, \cite{pvw:94}, \cite{pvw:95}, and more recently \cite{DML}, leveraged the 1991 SIPP data to adjust for potential confounding factors between 401(k) eligibility and the financial assets of an individual.
 As explained in \cite{pvw:94}, at least around the time 401(k) plans initially became available, people were unlikely to make employment decisions based on whether an employer offered a 401(k) plan; instead, their main focus were on salary and other aspects of the job.
-Thus, whether one is eligible for a 401(k) plan could be taken as ignorable once we condition on income and other covariates related to job choice.
+Thus, as a first approximation, whether one is eligible for a 401(k) plan could be taken as ignorable once we condition on income and other covariates related to job choice.